SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 #### General Kubernetes troubleshooting hints
 https://kubernetes.io/docs/tasks/debug-application-cluster/debug-application/

-#### Pods stuck not enough resources
+#### Pods stuck in not enough resources

 If pods stay in pending state and `kubectl describe pods` reveals there are not enough memory or CPU resources, check the [resource requirements of the targeted scaling tier](#cpu-and-memory-requirements) of your deployment and ensure adequate node resources are available.

-#### Pods stuck no storage
+#### Pods stuck in no storage

 Pods may also stay in pending state because [storage requirements](#storage) cannot be met.
 Check `kubectl get pv,pvc`.
 PVCs and PVs should be in bound state and if not then use `kubectl describe pvc` for any issues.

 #### Pods stuck in CrashLoopBackoff, Failed or Not Ready

-For pods stuck in CrashLoopBackoff or Failed or Running but not Ready/"active" state usually indicate an issue at the PubSub+ container start.
-Try to recreate the deployment and watch the [logs](#viewing-logs) and [events](#viewing-events) from the beginning.
+For pods stuck in CrashLoopBackoff or Failed or Running but not Ready/"active" state usually indicate an issue at the container OS or PubSub+ process start.
+Try to delete and then recreate the deployment and watch the [logs](#viewing-logs) and [events](#viewing-events) from the beginning.
 Look for ERROR messages preceded by information that may reveal the issue.

 #### Security constraints